Good Trade Show Booth Staffers (Don’t Let “Bob” Work Your Exhibit!)

 Plan for a preshow meeting with your booth staffers.
 Before the show opens, go over your product message and how you’ll be handling leads.
 Take a walk through the booth and allow your people to ask questions.
 Set goals for the number of leads or the value of sales for each day.

-If you look for people within your company who possess those eight traits I mentioned, you’re going to end up with good trade show booth staffers who will do a stand-out job staffing your company’s trade show exhibit.
+If you look for people within your company who possess those eight traits I mentioned, you’re going to end up with good trade show booth staffers who will do a stand-out job staffing your company’s trade show exhibit and build a better trade show team.

 And if you have some people who are deficient in those characteristics, improve their ability to take on a trade show with training.
 Then set up a booth duty schedule, send the right number of people representing different departments within your organization, and clearly define your goals and objectives.
 With support like that, you might even make your “Bob’s” into good trade show booth staffers!